SharadaSrinivasan/sharsrinivasan-website/content/project/example/index.md

 ---
 title: 1 World Connected
-summary: 1 World Connected is a global research project of the Center for Technology, Innovation, and Competition at the University of Pennsylvania focused on innovative approaches to connect underserved communities to the Internet.
+summary: Global research project of the Center for Technology, Innovation, and Competition, University of Pennsylvania focused on innovative approaches to connect underserved communities to the Internet.
 tags:
 - digitaldevelopment
 date: "2019-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).

 external_link: "www.1worldconnected.org"

 image: